patternfly/patternfly-react/packages/react-core/src/components/Banner/examples/Banner.md

 When a banner is used to convey status, it is advised to pass in an icon inside the banner to convey the status in a way besides just color.

+In the following example, a flex layout is used inside the banner content to show one possible way to create spacing between the icons and banner text.

 ```ts file="./BannerStatus.tsx"
 ```